swarmbug/src/Source_code/Tools/README.md

 # Tools for analysis/data processing

 During the project, we created several tools that can assist data analysis and processing tasks.
-This folder contains such tools, and the below list provides brief descriptions.
+This folder contains such tools, and the below list provides brief descriptions about the tools.

 - **Profiling for the configuration definitions** (mentioned in Section 4.1.1)
   - A profiling tool to compute the varnothing (the value that removes an object)